 Berkeley has a storied past with co-ops, including the Cheeseboard Collective, Alchemy Collective, Biofuel Oasis and Berkeley Free Clinic.
 With this legislation, the city hopes to to create even more co-ops and become a national leader in worker-owned and operated businesses.

 Berkeley's economy is enriched by its diverse and flourishing arts scene.
 As a councilmember, Jesse secured funding for various organizations, including the UC Theatre, Kala Arts, and various arts grants.

-Mayor Arreguin is committed to working with arts groups throughout the city to expand resources for local artists, despite federal threats to cut arts funding.
+Mayor Arreguin is committed to working with arts groups throughout the city to expand resources for local artists, despite federal threats to cut funding.

 The Mayor is deeply committed to providing all Berkeley residents equitable opportunities for success.
 In addition to continued partnership in the Vision 2020 Initiative, alongside Berkeley Unified School District, Berkeley Community College, and UC Berkeley, working to close the achievement gap in education, Mayor Arreguin is also working to expand vocational training and career options for Berkeley’s young people and other residents.

 The Mayor believes in offering training that leads to productive and stable careers.
 Berkeley students already benefit from workforce development programs, including internships with Bayer and with Rising Sun Energy Center, and our office supports continued collaboration with these community partners.